AntonHarbers/Knights-Travails/README.md

 To-Dos:

-Implement pathfinding
+Smoother Animation
-Animate the path
+Chess Notation on the board

-DONE
+Chess Notation for the shortest path